varti-pant/movie_reccomend_ml/README.md

 - Consider incorporating user ratings or reviews to personalize recommendations further.
 - Explore advanced recommendation algorithms like collaborative filtering or content-based filtering.
 - Allow users to provide multiple genres or keywords for a broader recommendation scope.

-This README provides a basic outline for your movie recommender project.
-Feel free to customize it further as your project evolves.